 Bar charts are a great way of comparing different types of data – e.g. data collected at different time points.
 In this instance, we’re talking about data that’ll back up your process improvement efforts.

-Tool #5: Scatter diagrams
+Process improvement tool #5: Scatter diagrams

 A scatter diagram is a graphical representation of how one variable changes concerning another.
 Variables are plotted on axes at right angles to each other, and the degree of scattering in the points gives a measure of confidence in any correlation shown.